Inside Katharine McPhee's Dramatic Relationship History

 Peter/NPG.com

-Cokas serenaded his bride with Billy Joel's "She's Got a Way," and McPhee returned the sentiment, singing "Unforgettable"—with David Foster, whom she had become fast friends with over music two years prior, accompanying her on piano.
-"I think Katharine has a great, great future," Foster predicted on Idol in 2006.
+At the party Cokas serenaded his bride with Billy Joel's "She's Got a Way," and McPhee returned the sentiment, singing "Unforgettable"—with David Foster, whom she had become fast friends with two years prior, accompanying her on piano. ("I think Katharine has a great, great future," Foster predicted on Idol in 2006.)

 "We're a perfect fit," Cokas concluded after the nuptials.

-He and McPhee did indeed continue to lead a quiet, uneventful-in-a-good-way life together for the next six years.
+He and McPhee did seemingly continue to lead a quiet, uneventful-in-a-good-way life together for close to six years.
 McPhee put out another album and she continued to act, but it wasn't until she scored a lead in the NBC drama-about-a-musical series Smash in 2012 that her career reached significant new heights.

-She and Cokas quietly separated at some point, but if a marriage falls in the forest and no one hears...did it really happen?
+She and Cokas quietly separated in May 2013, but if a marriage falls in the forest and no one hears...did it really happen?

-No one breathed a word of it, that's for sure, until supposedly "months" later when McPhee was photographed in October 2013 kissing Michael Morris, who had directed seven episodes of Smash and was married to actress Mary McCormack, the mother of his three children.
+No one breathed a word of it, that's for sure, until "months" later when McPhee was photographed in October 2013 kissing Michael Morris, who had directed seven episodes of Smash and was married to actress Mary McCormack, with whom he has three daughters.
 (And they remain married.
 Though rumors circulated that McCormack was done with her husband of then-10 years, they reconciled.
-She just tweeted last month about her husband's Tesla catching fire, in fact.)
+They just celebrated their 15th wedding anniversary, in fact.)

 McPhee stayed quiet on the subject at the time, eventually resurfacing with Cokas in March 2014.
 A source told E!
-News that they were working on their marriage; however, they may have been putting up a strong front for the dog.
-McPhee filed for divorce that May.
+News that they were working on their marriage; however, they may have just been putting up a strong front for the dog, because McPhee filed for divorce that May.

-Noting that she had been separated for a year, the actress' rep said in a statement, "The two have an amicable relationship and will remain friends.
+Noting that McPhee and Cokas had been separated for a year, the actress' rep said in a statement, "The two have an amicable relationship and will remain friends.
 They ask that people respect their privacy during this time."

 Cousart/JFXimages/WENN.com

-Smash had been canceled after two seasons and McPhee went on to land a starring role in the geniuses-solving-crime drama Scorpion on CBS—and then promptly met her match in Elyses Gabel.
+Smash was canceled after two seasons and McPhee went on to land a starring role in the crime drama Scorpion on CBS, playing the office manager and real-world liaison for a group of gifted tech and behavioral experts assembled to find bad guys and save lives—and then promptly met her match in Elyes Gabel.

 A month before the series premiered in September 2014, the co-stars were spotted kissing.